pol-munoz/Moodle-Rubric-Importer/README.md

 An example of the expected rubric format can be seen in the screenshots.

 Note that the extension simulates the process of defining a rubric by programatically clicking the buttons, and has only been tested on a specific deployment of Moodle.
+It may take a couple of seconds to process a rubric, especially with larger files.

 If you encounter any issue please contact the developer.